jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/teeth-whitening.md

       in clinic</h2><p class="dv-srv-pl dv-srv-pl-pr">Also called by light or photoactivation.
-      This is a much more advanced procedure, in which in a single 45-minute session, notable results are usually achieved.</p><p class="dv-srv-pl dv-srv-pl-pr">The high degree of concentration of the peroxide used makes it important to carefully protect the gums with a special barrier or cover.
+      This is a much more advanced procedure, in which in a single 45-minute session, notable results are usually achieved.</p><p class="dv-srv-pl dv-srv-pl-pr">The high degree of concentration of the peroxide used, makes it important to carefully protect the gums with a special barrier or cover.
 Next, the bleaching gel is applied, whose properties are increased thanks to the energy supplied by a high intensity LED light, which allows variable adjustments to provide maximum safety